Camera Focus Chart

 Maintaining action within a single scene using a rack focus is one of the best tolls during visual storytelling.
 Rack focus adds dynamism to a shot and offers your audience a way to relate to the unfolding action.

 Split diopter lenses are unique equipment that can improve the flexibility of your outcomes.
 These lenses form two different shallow focal planes within the same scene.
 As a result, they allow something in your scene's background to have a shallow focus while another subject in the foreground has a similar focus.

 But why not just use rack focus or deep focus between your subjects?

-Deep focus leaves a lot to chance as all you have to do is hope that your audience concentrates on the most vital aspects you are trying to communicate.
-On the other hand, rack focus is incapable of bringing the two subjects to focus simultaneously.
+Deep focus leaves a lot to chance as all you have to do hope that your audience concentrates on the most vital aspects you are trying to communicate.
+On the other hand, rack focus cannot bring the two subjects to focus simultaneously.

 So when creating a shallow focus in two different sections in one scene, the split diopter lens is ideal.

 However, the issue with split diopter lenses is the production of difficult shots.
-Our eyes are unable to develop their split focus pictures as this is unnatural.
+Our eyes cannot develop their split focus pictures as this is unnatural.
 Therefore, using this effect in films may draw the viewer's attention away from the action.